Other compliance programmes

 Preventing breaches of competition law

-This Competition Compliance Programme covers all aspects of competition law: abuse of dominant position, anti-competitive agreements, concentrations and state aid.
-The programme entails a number of training sessions, either online or face-to-face.
-It has given rise to the preparation of numerous training and awareness-raising instruments.
+The Compliance Programme covers all aspects of competition law: abuse of dominant position, anti-competitive agreements, concentrations and state aid.
+The programme involves many training sessions, either online or face-to-face, as well as outreach initiatives.

 At the same time, a best practice guide, as well as regular notes and publications on developments in competition law are circulated widely.